NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 5. In this case, we are owners of the repo, so we have reviewer privileges.
 Therefore, we are able to **Merge the pull request** on our own, and you can go ahead and do so.
 If you did not have reviewer privileges, the option would be disabled, as shown below.

 ![](../src/images/Review_Req.png "Merge will be disabled if you do not have approver privileges for the repo.")

+Congratulations!
+You now know the basics of using Git source control with GitHub.com and GitHub Desktop.

+2.0 Using LabVIEW and Git